sfergusond/Running2Win-Strava-Importer/README.md

 6. Next, copy ```pip install -r requirements.txt``` into the command line and hit ENTER on your keyboard

 7. Once the packages have been installed, type desired arguments into the command line.
-Alternatively, copy an example from below into the command line. __Make sure to replace everything inside the double quotes (" "), but keep the double quotes, with your information and desired start/end dates.__
-* The first example is probably the one you want to copy unless your Strava account isn't linked to Google.
+Alternatively, copy an example from below into the command line.
+The first example is probably the one you want to copy unless your Strava account isn't linked to Google.

-* You likely need to use your LEFT and RIGHT arrow keys to navigate the cursor through the input, mouse clicks may not work
+__Make sure to replace everything inside the double quotes (" "), but keep the double quotes, with your information and desired start/end dates.
+You likely need to use your LEFT and RIGHT arrow keys to navigate the cursor through the input, mouse clicks may not work__

 8. Hit ENTER on your keyboard and let the program run.
 It will take a while.
 Avoid logging into your Strava account while the program runs.